 The Norwegian fjords have been rated among the most beautiful travel destinations in the world.
 In a survey of the most popular World Heritage sites conducted by National Geographic Traveler Magazine and National Geographic Center for Sustainable Destinations, Norway's western fjords emerged as the winner.

-The Stavanger Region has many beautiful fjords.
+The Stavanger region has many beautiful fjords.
 One of the most famous fjords in the region is the Lysefjord.
-The fjord is 42 kilometres long with rocky walls falling nearly vertically over 1,000 metres into the water.
+The fjord is 26 miles long with rocky walls falling nearly vertically over 3,280 feet into the water.
 Not only is the fjord long and narrow, it is in places as deep as the mountains are high.
 You can experience this magnificent fjord on afjord cruise from Stavanger all year round.
 This is undoubtedly one of the highlights of Norwegian nature.

-Preikestolen is located 600 metres above sea level and is the most visited attraction in the county of Rogaland.
+Preikestolen is located 1,981 feet above sea level and is the most visited attraction in the county of Rogaland.
+Lonely Planet named it the number 1 most breathtaking viewing platform.
 Preikestolen can be seen from the Lysefjord, but is even more impressive from above.
 After a spectacular two-hour hike you will have a magnificent view of the fjord.

 Kjerag is another major attraction in the area.
-Its highest point is 1,110 metres above sea level, but its northern drop to the Lysefjord attracts most visitors.
-The drop is 984 metres above sea level and is just by the famous Kjeragbolten, a big boulder which is plugged between two rocks.
-It takes two and a half hours to hike to Kjerag.
-Be prepared for a strenuous hike, however absolutely worth the effort.
+Its highest point is 3,641 feet above sea level, but its northern drop to the Lysefjord attracts most visitors.
+The drop is 3,228 feet above sea level and is just by the famous Kjeragbolten, a big boulder wedged between two rocks.
+It takes around three hours to hike to Kjerag.
+Be prepared for a strenuous hike, however it is absolutely worth the effort.

 Watch a video from the Stavanger area and Preikestolen:

 If you enjoy hiking, but prefer shorter hikes, Månafossen Waterfall is definitely worth a visit.
-Månafossen has a free fall of 92 metres and is the biggest waterfall in Rogaland county.
+Månafossen has a free fall of 301 feet and is the biggest waterfall in Rogaland county.
 It is also the ninth tallest free fall waterfall in Norway.
 The waterfall is protected and is one of the biggest attractions in Rogaland.

 Gloppedalsura scree consists of avalanche boulders that are piled on top of an end moraine.
 Some of the boulders are as big as houses.